-Mitchell Reiss is a former senior U.S. diplomat who serves currently as the president of Washington College in Maryland.
+Mitchell Reiss is a former senior U.S. diplomat who is a non-resident adviser at the Center for Strategic and International Studies and president of the Colonial Williamsburg Foundation in Virginia.
 He held numerous positions during the George W. Bush presidency, including as director of policy planning at the State Department under Colin Powell and as special envoy to Northern Ireland peace process under Condoleezza Rice.
 He was also the first general counsel of the Korean Peninsula Energy Development Organization (KEDO), a multinational organization that provides energy resources to North Korea as a means of securing diplomatic leverage.

 "Our presence here today is a rebuke to those who oppose this cause," Reiss said while chairing an April 2012 panel discussion on the MEK.
 "We will not be intimidated, we will not be discouraged and we will not be silenced. … There really is no excuse for [Secretary of State Hillary Clinton's] delay in determining the status of MEK."

-Reiss's pro-MEK work puts him in the company of Iran hardliners like Raymond Tanter, the Iran Policy Committee, and former New York Mayor Rudy Giuliani, as well as some moderate Democrats like former Pennsylvania Governor Ed Rendell and former Vermont Governor Howard Dean.
+Reiss's pro-MEK work put him in the company of Iran hardliners like Raymond Tanter, the Iran Policy Committee, and former New York Mayor Rudy Giuliani, as well as some moderate Democrats like former Pennsylvania Governor Ed Rendell and former Vermont Governor Howard Dean.
 It also puts him at loggerheads with some otherwise hawkish neoconservatives like Michael Rubin, who has attacked supporters of the MEK "terrorist group."